 A more granular approach could prove useful as well.
-Expanding the scale to a “1-5” rating, where 1 is extremely low-risk and 5 is extremely high-risk, would provide more insight on levels of severity and help companies allocate resources more efficiently.
+Expanding the scale to a 5×5 matrix is common, where 1 is extremely low-risk and 5 is extremely high-risk, providing more insight into levels of severity and helping companies allocate resources more efficiently.

 Step 4: Prioritize the Risks

 Finally, compare the different levels of risk (high, medium, or low) to the risk criteria (likelihood and impact).
-Prioritize those risks that pose the highest likelihood and impact, and create a risk assessment plan that effectively mitigates them.
+Prioritize those risks that pose the highest likelihood and impact, and create a risk assessment plan to effectively mitigate them.

-Keep in mind that the risk landscape is constantly evolving, and the risk assessment matrix should be updated multiple times a year in order to reflect the changing risk environment.
+Keep in mind, the risk landscape is constantly evolving, and the risk assessment matrix should be updated multiple times a year (annually at minimum) in order to reflect the changing risk environment.
 Failure to update the risk assessment strategy could result in missing emerging risks that may disrupt business objectives and continuity.